 Containers can be a great way to fill in any gaps as well, especially in the front yard where curb appeal is vital.
 Don’t be afraid to move plants from the backyard into an attractive container and place them in an area where cool season annuals have gone dormant or you just want a little more color.

-4. What edible plants would you suggest someone grow that traditionally leans towards flowers?
+4. What edible plants would you suggest to someone who generally prefers flowers?

 It’s amazing how many gorgeous flowers are available on edible plants.
 My favorites are in the viola family – pansies, violas, and violets.
 Our summers are too hot for them so I enjoy them in our fleeting springs and falls and let them reseed so I can enjoy them each year.
 Asters, daylilies (right), chives, borage, lavender, Echinacea, and nasturtiums are all flowering plants with edible or medicinal value that also have a wonderful place in any garden landscape.

-5. What tips would you give to someone that lives in an apartment?
+5. What tips would you give to someone who lives in an apartment?

 Move!
 OK maybe not.
 I would look at maximizing your container options and grow the plants that will give you the most return for your space.
 Think about things like basil, for example, which will produce an enormous amount of plant material for you to enjoy just from one plant in one pot.
 Other plants that produce well in containers are pole beans (let them drape over the side or grow up a trellis), leafy greens (hint – they don’t have to be green but come in a stunning variety of colors), chives, lavender, rosemary, peppers and mints